"oh, you et I or 'ey" made me

 ᚦey, ᚦem, ᚦeir, ᚦeose, ᚦere, ᚦen, ᚦrd)

-(mirror of that now
+that now dead video)

 A E I O U is bAbÉ I lOve yoU, Macy, thanks